fmirkowski/sciPar/README.md

 ## Contributing

-This project is currently in development.
-Feel free to submit issues and pull requests, I encourage it!
+We welcome contributions!
+Feel free to submit issues and pull requests, believe that together we may find the best solutions to make research more accessible and actionable.

-Drop a star if you like the project!
-## License

-MIT Licensee
+**If you find this project useful, please consider giving it a star ⭐**

+This repository is a cleaner version of the original one, developed on a hackathon, because it was pretty messy :)